On K-theoretic invariants of semigroup C*-algebras from actions of congruence monoids: Introduction

 Semigroup C*-algebras are C*-algebras generated by left regular representations of left-cancellative semigroups.
 They form a natural example class of C*-algebras and have been studied in various contexts for several families of semigroups, for instance positive cones in totally ordered groups \cite{Co,Dou,Mur}, semigroups naturally arising in combinatorial or geometric group theory \cite{CL02,CL07,Sp12}, semigroups given by presentations \cite{LOS}, or semigroups of number-theoretic origin \cite{LacaRae,CDL,EL,Li14,Li16_2}.
 It was this last class of examples which has triggered many of the recent developments in semigroup C*-algebras (see \cite{CELY} and the references therein for an overview).

 While semigroup C*-algebras for the full $ax+b$-semigroups over rings of algebraic integers have been studied in \cite{CDL,EL,Li14,Li16_2}, the first-named author considered a much more general class of semigroups in \cite{Bru,Bru2} and showed that, while providing a rich source of new examples, they allow for a similar analysis as in the full $ax+b$ case.
 This generalization, which is very natural from the number-theoretic point of view, proceeds as follows: Given a number field $K$ with ring of algebraic integers $R$, a modulus $\m$ for $K$, and a group $\Gamma$ of residues modulo $\m$, define the associated congruence monoid $R_{\m,\Gamma}$ as the multiplicative submonoid of elements in $R$ that are relatively prime to $\m$ and reduce to an element of $\Gamma$ modulo $\m$, and form the semi-direct product $R \rtimes R_{\m,\Gamma}$ where $R_{\m,\Gamma}$ acts on $R$ by multiplication.
 In this way, we obtain a generalization of the construction of $ax+b$-semigroups (the latter corresponding to the case of trivial $\m$ and $\Gamma$).
 The data $(\m,\Gamma)$ canonically gives rise to a class field $K(\m)^{\bar{\Gamma}}$ of $K$, which, in the case of trivial $\m$ and $\Gamma$, is simply the Hilbert class field of $K$.
+The semigroup C*-algebras attached to these generalized $ax+b$-semigroups turn out to be very interesting from the C*-algebraic perspective.
+In particular, their K-theoretic invariants are very rich and exhibit interesting new phenomena which have not appeared before.